airbytehq/airbyte/docs/faq/differences-with.../meltano-vs-airbyte.md

 ### **Meltano:**

 Meltano is a Gitlab side project.
 Since 2019, they have been iterating on several approaches.
 The latest positioning is an orchestrator dedicated to data integration that was built by Gitlab on top of Singer’s taps and targets.
-They now have only one maintainer for this project.
+They currently have only one maintainer for this project.

 * **Only 19 connectors built on top of Singer, after more than a year**.
 This means that Meltano has the same limitations as Singer in regards to its data protocol.
 * **CLI-first approach:** Meltano was primarily built with a command line interface in mind.
 In that sense, they seem to target engineers with a preference for that interface.
 Unfortunately, it’s not thought to be part of some workflows.